-We believe that a stem cell-derived islet product candidate such as SC451 would likely maximize the benefit to patients, with superior manufacturing scalability as compared to primary islet cells.
-However, if the IST demonstrates persistence of allogeneic hypoimmune primary islet cells, it may accelerate our development of SC451.
+We believe that a stem cell-derived islet product candidate such as SC451 would likely maximize the benefit to patients, with potentially greater manufacturing scalability as compared to primary islet cells.
+Further, if the IST demonstrates persistence of allogeneic hypoimmune primary islet cells, it may accelerate our development of SC451.

-Our work on the SC451 program is currently focused on manufacturing GMP-grade, genome-edited, pluripotent stem cell banks; scaling manufacturing; and characterizing the product.
-We are working through process development and IND-enabling studies with the goal of filing an IND as early as 2024.
+Our work on the SC451 program is currently focused on manufacturing GMP-grade, genome-edited, PSC banks; scaling manufacturing; and characterizing the product.